Record wildfire burns amid drought on Hawaii’s Big Island | Times Leader

 By CALEB JONES

-HONOLULU (AP) — Firefighters have gotten more control over a wildfire in Hawaii that forced thousands of people to evacuate over the weekend and destroyed at least two homes on the Big Island, but officials warned strong winds Monday could raise the danger again.
+HONOLULU (AP) — Firefighters gained more control over a wildfire in Hawaii that forced thousands of people to evacuate over the weekend and destroyed at least two homes on the Big Island, but officials warned that strong winds will return on Tuesday, raising the danger again.

 Authorities have lifted evacuation orders but warned they could be reinstated at any time and that people should be ready to go.